sixro/confluence-maven-plugin/README.md

 ## Description

-`confluence-maven-plugin` enables you to maintain confluence pages whitin your code and update a confluence space when your are ready to do that.
+`confluence-maven-plugin` enables you to maintain wiki pages (written in Markdown syntax) whitin your code and update them to a confluence space.
-Pages has to be written using Markdown syntax.

-__WARNING This is a *work in progress*__
+A `README.md` in the root of the project is required.
+The experience should be similar to how you develop in Github (see _Credits, Inspiration, Alternatives_ for more on this).
+Take a look to the tutorial to know how it works.

+The plugin is available on Maven central thanks to [Sonatype](http://www.sonatype.org).

+## Tutorial

+TODO

 ## Usage